Jaime Espinal

 Jaime Yusept Espinal Fajardo (born October 14, 1984) is a Dominican-born Puerto Rican freestyle wrestler.
 In 2012 he became the first Olympic medalist in wrestling for Puerto Rico by winning a silver medal in the 84 kg division.
+He also became the first Puerto Rican who was born somewhere else to win an Olympic medal for the country, and the second person to win a silver medal for Puerto Rico at an Olympic Games, after boxer Luis Francisco Ortiz, who won his in 1984.

 Early years and education

 Espinal was born to Jaime Felix Espinal and Alejandrina Fajardo Hernández.
-He has two siblings: Stanley and Rosemary.
+He has two siblings: Stanley and Rose Marie.
 When he was 5 years old, his family moved to Puerto Rico.
 Espinal studied at the Baptist College and then Gabriela Mistral High School.
 He began wrestling when he was nine years old when coach Pedro Rojas approached him and other kids and invited them to Club Sparta in Río Piedras along with Franklin Gómez.

 When he was 15 years old, Espinal and his mother moved to Brooklyn, New York.
 Espinal stated he had to deal with racism and fights "every two or three days".
 After a real bad fight, his mother decided to send him back to Puerto Rico alone.
 Espinal stop wrestling and began cheerleading and dancing.
 He received a scholarship in cheerleading from the University of Puerto Rico at Bayamón.
 Espinal continued college at Walden University in Pennsylvania.
 He completed a Bachelor's degree in computer design.

 Before his international wrestling career, Espinal spent three years as a breakdancer for the Time Machine Squad, entering the group after winning a contest.
 In 2008, he went by the name of "Olimpic Jumps" as part of the group.
 During that time, he served as a backup dancer for hip hop artists like Daddy Yankee and Tego Calderón.
 He also practiced baseball and worked as a model.
 However, convinced by coach Rojas, Espinal returned to wrestling.